InsanityCheck/LLamaArcFinetune/README.md

 ![](README_files/20240723102108.png)
 >"Restore the symmetric pattern"
-   I am surprised the LLM managed to solve this correctly.
+>   I am surprised the LLM managed to solve this correctly.
 The action needed is not complex, but learning that action seems unlikely.
 The transposed prediction repeated a previous output.

 ![](README_files/20240723102056.png)
 >"Extend the pattern, repeating the colors"
-   This is probably very easy, at the LLM can simply use a train output and remap the colors.
+>   This is probably very easy, as the LLM can simply use a train output and remap the colors.

 ![](README_files/20240723102041.png)
 > "Repeat the lines marked with grey"